-- Water reflects a \$2.3 million decrease due to lower capital project amounts.
-A 1% operating rate increase is proposed to ensure the fund meets its debt coverage requirements (including PILOT expense).
-A water ballot issue is planned for August, 2018, and if passed, will provide funding for capital projects for the next five years. - Electric reflects a \$1.2 million decrease due to lower capital project funding and fleet replacements.
-A 2.5% operating rate increase is proposed to ensure the fund meets its debt coverage requirements (including PILOT expense). - Solid Waste reflects a \$2.5 million increase primarily due to higher capital project funding and fleet replacements.
-There is a 5.77% increase in landfill fees to help pay for the landfill related capital projects.
-A 0.50 FTE Refuse Collector position was added to provide improved service in the CID. - Sewer reflects a \$1.7 million increase primarily to fund capital projects and the major maintenance schedule.
+- Water reflects a \$2.3 million decrease due to lower capital project amounts and fleet replacements.
+A 1% operating rate increase is included to ensure the fund meets its debt coverage requirements (including PILOT expense).
+A water ballot issue was passed by the voters on August 7, 2018 and will provide funding for capital projects for the next five years. - Electric reflects a \$1.3 million decrease due to lower capital project funding and fleet replacements.
+A 2.5% operating rate increase is included to ensure the fund meets its debt coverage requirements (including PILOT expense). - Solid Waste reflects a \$3.0 million increase primarily due to higher capital project funding and fleet replacements.
+There is a 3% increase in landfill fees to help pay for the landfill related capital projects.
+A 0.50 FTE Refuse Collector position was added to provide improved service in the CID.
+A pay package was adopted by Council which included a \$2 per hour increase for refuse collectors, \$15 per hour minimum starting pay, move to midpoint for employees in their current classification for 5 years, and \$0.45 per hour across-the-board increase. - Sewer reflects a \$1.8 million increase primarily to fund capital projects and the major maintenance schedule.
 A 1% voter approved rate increase will help provide funding for capital projects.
 A 0.80 FTE Senior Project Compliance Inspector position was added to perform contract management and regulator compliance activities on construction projects.

-Storm Water reflects a \$14,445 decrease due to lower capital project and fleet replacement funding.
+Storm Water reflects a \$1,074 decrease due to lower capital project and fleet replacement funding.
 There is a 25% voter approved rate increase included.
 A 0.20 FTE Senior Project Compliance position has been added.

 Transportation Departments include Public Works Streets and Engineering, Non-Motorized Grant, Parking Enforcement and Traffic Control, Transit, Airport, Parking, Railroad, Transload, transportation-related capital projects, and special revenue funds that fund the capital projects including the one-quarter cent capital improvement sales tax, one-half cent transportation sales tax, Public Improvement Fund, and the Stadium TDD Fund.
 There is a 2.19 FTE net increase in positions.
-Net transportation department budgets are projected to decrease \$2.5 million or 5.6% from the FY 2018 adjusted budget primarily due to lower capital project funding for streets and sidewalks.
+Net transportation department budgets are projected to decrease \$3.8 million or 8.5% from the FY 2018 adjusted budget primarily due to lower capital project funding.